-- •in the event of a student illness, the parent or an adult designated by the parent must come to the school and take the child.
+- in the event of a student illness, the parent or an adult designated by the parent must come to the school and take the child.
 It is against the law to dismiss a child during school hours except into the direct custody of a parent, guardian, or an adult designated by the parent.
-If the parent cannot be contacted, the front office will contact the name listed on the child's emergency contact slip.
-Emergency slips are completed in September and must be updated as necessary. - •for early dismissal of pre-arranged appointments, parents, or guardian must update the electronic School Dismissal Management system.
+If the parent cannot be contacted, the secretary will contact the name listed on the child's emergency contact slip.
+Emergency slips are completed in September and must be updated as necessary. - When a student is released to a parent or guardian, that adult (must be 18 years of age or older) must sign the book. - For a pre-arranged appointment when the student is released, the parent, guardian, or approved adult must sign the book.